The Complete Bingo Lingo List

 53. Here comes Herbie

-53 is the racing number of Herbie the VW Beetle.
+53 is Herbie the VW Beetle’s racing number.
 Players may reply ‘beep beep’!

 54. Man at the door